Ray0907/system-design-interview/README.md

   - Building a real-time search autocomplete is complicated and is beyond the scope of this course so we will only give a few ideas
     - Reduce the working data set by sharding
     - Change the ranking model and assign more weight to recent search queries

+# Design YouTube

+## Video streaming flow

+- streaming protocol

+  - MPEG–DASH.
+MPEG stands for **_Moving Picture Experts Group_** and DASH stands for **_Dynamic Adaptive Streaming over HTTP_**

+  - Apple HLS.
+HLS stands for **_HTTP Live Streaming_**
+  - Microsoft Smooth Streaming
+  - Adobe HTTP Dynamic Streaming (HDS)

+## Video transcoding

+- Video transcoding is important for the following reasons
+  - Raw video consumes large amounts of storage space.
+An hour-long high definition video recorded at 60 frames per second can take up a few hundred GB of space
+  - Many devices and browsers only support certain types of video formats.
+Thus, it is important to encode a video to different formats for compatibility reasons
+  - To ensure users watch high-quality videos while maintaining smooth playback, it is a good idea to deliver higher resolution video to users who have high network bandwidth and lower resolution video to users who have low bandwidth
+  - Network conditions can change, especially on mobile devices.
+To ensure a video is played continuously, switching video quality automatically or manually based on network conditions is essential for smooth user experience
+- Many types of encoding formats are available; however, most of them contain two parts
+  - Container
+    - This is like a basket that contains the video file, audio, and metadata.
+You can tell the container format by the file extension, such as .avi, .mov, or .mp4
+  - Codecs
+    - These are compression and decompression algorithms aim to reduce the video size while preserving the video quality.
+The most used video codecs are H.264, VP9, and HEVC

+## Directed acyclic graph (DAG) model

+- To support different video processing pipelines and maintain high parallelism, it is important to add some level of abstraction and let client programmers define what tasks to execute.
+For example, Facebook’s streaming video engine uses a directed acyclic graph (DAG) programming model, which defines tasks in stages so they can be executed sequentially or parallelly

+## Video transcoding architecture

+- Preprocessor
+  - The preprocessor has 4 responsibilities
+  1. Video splitting.
+Video stream is split or further split into smaller Group of Pictures (GOP) alignment.
+GOP is a group/chunk of frames arranged in a specific order.
+Each chunk is an independently playable unit, usually a few seconds in length
+  2. Some old mobile devices or browsers might not support video splitting.
+Preprocessor split videos by GOP alignment for old clients
+  3. DAG generation
+  4. Cache data
+- DAG scheduler

+  - The DAG scheduler splits a DAG graph into stages of tasks and puts them in the task queue in the resource manager

+- Resource manager
+  - The resource manager is responsible for managing the efficiency of resource allocation.
+It contains 3 queues and a task scheduler
+    - Task queue: It is a priority queue that contains tasks to be executed
+    - Worker queue: It is a priority queue that contains worker utilization info
+    - Running queue: It contains info about the currently running tasks and workers running the tasks
+  - Task scheduler: It picks the optimal task/worker, and instructs the chosen task worker to execute the job
+  - The resource manager works as follows
+    - The task scheduler gets the highest priority task from the task queue
+    - The task scheduler gets the optimal task worker to run the task from the worker queue
+    - The task scheduler instructs the chosen task worker to run the task
+    - The task scheduler binds the task/worker info and puts it in the running queue
+    - The task scheduler removes the job from the running queue once the job is done
+- Task workers
+  - Task workers run the tasks which are defined in the DAG
+- Temporary storage
+- Encoded video
+  - Encoded video is the final output of the encoding pipeline

+## System optimizations

+- Speed optimization

+  - parallelize video uploading
+    - The job of splitting a video file by GOP can be implemented by the client to improve the upload speed
+  - place upload centers close to users
+  - parallelism everywhere
+    - Before the message queue is introduced, the encoding module must wait for the output of the download module
+    - After the message queue is introduced, the encoding module does not need to wait for the output of the download module anymore.
+If there are events in the message queue, the encoding module can execute those jobs in parallel

+- Safety optimization
+  - pre-signed upload URL
+    - The client makes a HTTP request to API servers to fetch the pre-signed URL, which gives the access permission to the object identified in the URL.
+The term pre-signed URL is used by uploading files to Amazon S3.
+Other cloud service providers might use a different name.
+For instance, Microsoft Azure blob storage supports the same feature, but call it **_Shared Access Signature_**
+    - API servers respond with a pre-signed URL
+    - Once the client receives the response, it uploads the video using the pre-signed URL
+  - protect your videos
+    - Digital rights management (DRM) systems
+    - AES encryption
+    - Visual watermarking
+- Cost-saving optimization
+  - Only serve the most popular videos from CDN and other videos from our high capacity storage video servers
+  - For less popular content, we may not need to store many encoded video versions.
+Short videos can be encoded on-demand
+  - Some videos are popular only in certain regions.
+There is no need to distribute these videos to other regions
+  - Build your own CDN like Netflix and partner with Internet Service Providers (ISPs).
+Building your CDN is a giant project; however, this could make sense for large streaming companies.
+An ISP can be Comcast, AT&T, Verizon, or other internet providers.
+ISPs are located all around the world and are close to users.
+By partnering with ISPs, you can improve the viewing experience and reduce the bandwidth charges

+## Error handling

+- To build a highly fault-tolerant system, we must handle errors gracefully and recover from them fast.
+Two types of errors exist
+  - Recoverable error.
+For recoverable errors such as video segment fails to transcode, the general idea is to retry the operation a few times.
+If the task continues to fail and the system believes it is not recoverable, it returns a proper error code to the client
+  - Non-recoverable error.
+For non-recoverable errors such as malformed video format, the system stops the running tasks associated with the video and returns the proper error code to the client